 The Business Delivery Committee reviews the status of the delivery of DMO's business and work plan as a collective cross-functional body, resolving emerging issues in a timely way, and agreeing priorities to ensure the plan stays on track.
-The most significant initiative monitored by the Business Delivery Committee during the year were the transition to remote working due to COVID-19, the accommodation relocation project and all data centre relocations.
+The most significant initiatives monitored by the BDC during the year were the continuation of remote working arrangements due to COVID-19, and the accommodation relocation project.

-The Business Delivery Committee met regularly (typically weekly) throughout 2020-2021.
+The Business Delivery Committee met regularly (typically weekly) throughout 2021-2022.